quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Radicale/configuration.md

 For running FileBrowser Quantum and Radicale, you can use Docker or Podman.
 Using a rootless container runtime improves security by avoiding running containers as root.

-If you want to set up a rootless Podman environment, see the official guide: https://github.com/cryinkfly/podman-rootless-quadlets/tree/main/quadlets/filebrowser-quantum/radicale
+If you want to set up a rootless Podman environment, see the official guide: {{< doclink path="user-guides/radicale-integration/rootles-podman-setup/" text="Start Rootles Podman Setup →" />}}

 ### Docker Compose Example